dchoweller/gows/README.md

 # gows
 ## Cryptocurency Server Micro-Service

-Makes of the free API from https://api.hitbtc.com/ to return real-time prices of currency symbols.
+Makes use of the free API from https://api.hitbtc.com/ to return real-time prices of currency symbols.

 ### ENDPOINTS: